Chase Freedom® snapshot

 - This card has no annual fee*

 That’s less than the 5% cash back the Chase Freedom® card pays but it’s appealing if you don’t want to keep track of rotating categories, or the categories don’t tend to favor your typical spending.
-Best of all, you can take advantage of the 0% introductory APR on balance transfers for the first 18 months.
 This card has no annual fee.

 Card highlights we want to feature: